omarceloribeiro/spfxblazorwebpart/README.md

 Project initative to create a spfx webpart that uses blazor as framework.

+please see the Issues tab to see what is missing to get a working version of a blazor webpart.

 ## Description

 The goal is be able to select the framework option "Blazor WebAssembly" during the process of creating a spfx webapart.